AnassGarbaz/natural-language-processing/README.md

  * Loading webtext corpus
  * Handle stop words, punctuations and emojis
  * most common words

+SUMMARIZATION is for :

+ * Text Summarization using Gensim and Sumy
+ * Automatic Text Summarization Evaluation

+ Sentiment_Analysis is for :

+ * Sentiment analysis with nltk

+webscrapping is for :

+ * web scrapping techniques.

  ## Topic detection folder

   Topic detection in the brown corpus